chenkigba/skey/README.md

 # S-KEY

 `skey` is a Python package for state-of-the-art automatic **musical key detection** from audio recordings, based on the S-KEY model proposed by Yuexuan Kong et al. The package provides an efficient pipeline for loading audio and inferring musical key using a trained deep learning model ChromaNet.
+It will be made into a PyPI package soon.

 - 📄 [S-KEY: Self-supervised Learning of Major and Minor Keys from Audio](https://arxiv.org/abs/2501.12907)
 - ✅ Accepted at [ICASSP 2025](https://ieeexplore.ieee.org/xpl/conhome/10887540/proceeding)